supermassivedb/supermassive/readme.md

 - **Fault-tolerant** Replication and fail-over are supported.
 If a node goes down, the cluster will continue to function.
 - **Self-healing** Automatic data recovery.
 A node can recover from a journal.
 A node replica can recover from a primary node via a check point like algorithm.
 - **Simple Protocol** Simple protocol PUT, GET, DEL, INCR, DECR, REGX
-- **Async Journal** Operations are written to a journal asynchronously.
+- **Async Node Journal** Operations are written to a journal asynchronously.
 This allows for fast writes and recovery.
 - **Multi-platform** Linux, Windows, MacOS

 ## Getting Started